Sanok Castle

 The Sanok Royal Castle was built in the late 14th century in Sanok, Poland.
-The castle is situated overlooking the San River at 317 m above sea level on a steep slope.
+The castle is situated on a steep slope, at 317 m above sea level, overlooking the San River.
 Today it is the seat of the Sanok Historical Museum.

 History

 The first mention of Sanok is found in 12th-century chronicles.
 The stronghold was destroyed in the 13th century during the Tatar invasion in 1241.
 In the 14th century the town of Sanok became fortified and a defensive castle was built.

 The earliest mention of the stronghold comes from 1150 and was written in the Hypatian Codex.
 The Ruthenian chronicler describes the expedition of King Géza II of Hungary to Ruthenia and the capture of the towns of Przemyśl and Sanok.
 In the time of the Piast dynasty, after the recovery of the Red Ruthenia by King Casimir III the Great, the royal palace surrounded by a defensive wall was built on the hilltop.

 During the reign of King Władysław Jagiełło, his wedding with Elisabeth of Pilica took place at the castle on May 2, 1417.
 The town and district authorities with a castellan at the top had their seat at the Sanok castle.
 In 1425, it was established the Higher Court of German law at the Sanok Castle.
 It was also a residence of the King's fourth wife Sophia of Halshany until her death in 1461.
-Queen Bona Sforza ordered the rebuilding of the Gothic castle in the Renaissance style between 1523-1548.
-Between 1555-1556, the castle was the seat of Isabella Jagiellon, Queen of Hungary, after her escape from Transylvania.
+Queen Bona Sforza ordered the rebuilding of the Gothic castle in the Renaissance style between 1523 and 1548.
+In 1555 and 1556, the castle was the seat of Isabella Jagiellon, Queen of Hungary, after her escape from Transylvania.
 At the end of the 16th century, the castle underwent further expansion: the south wing was built at that time.
 At the turn of the 18th century the north wing was added.
 During the Napoleonic Wars, the castle was successfully defended against the Austrian forces by General Franciszek Ksawery Krasicki, who was the leader of the anti-Austrian uprising in the Sanok Region.